Old Glossop

 Although High Peak Borough Council has now called a large area of Glossop "Old Glossop" for political ward reasons, the original parish boundaries cover an area with a population of about 1,100.

-At the beginning of the 1900s the village had eight pubs, but there are now only three: The Bulls Head, The Wheatsheaf and The Queens Arms Hotel.
+At the beginning of the 1900s the village had eight pubs, but there are now only three: the Bull's Head, the Wheatsheaf and the Queen's Arms Hotel.
 In addition, a microbrewery, Howard Town Brewery, is located in Old Glossop.

 In 2013, Old Glossop was used for filming in the BBC drama series The Village, starring John Simm and Maxine Peake.
-The Parish Church of All Saints and the former Duke of Norfolk school building appeared in the series.
+The parish church of All Saints and the former Duke of Norfolk school building appeared in the series.